 | Deployment sequencing | ✓ |

-The engineer's job is translation and judgment: converting PM intent into a technical approach, making scope calls within the Tier 2 boundary, delegating appropriately to agents, and verifying that agent output actually satisfies the stated intent.
-This is more product work than before — but it's product work within a defined scope, not across the team's entire surface area.
+The engineer's job is translation and judgment: converting PM intent into a technical approach, making scope calls within the Tier 2 boundary, delegating appropriately to agents, and verifying that agent output actually satisfies stated intent.
+This is more product work than before — but it's product work inside a defined scope, not across the team's entire surface area.

 The agent's job is execution: code generation, test creation, PR submission, documentation updates.
 Agents don't need product judgment.
 They need clear task boundaries and verification criteria.
 That's the engineer's domain to define, not the PM's.